michaelloughnane/bitcamp-devops-6-course/responses/03_add-to-projects.md

    ```

 2. Commit the workflow to a new branch.
-3. Create a pull request, I suggest the title **Add issues to project board**.
+3. Create a pull request - a suggestion for the title could be **Add issues to project board**.
 4. Supply the pull request body content and click **Create pull request**.

 ---

-I am waiting for you to create a new pull request before moving on.
+This bot is waiting for you to create a new pull request before moving on.

-I'll respond in the new pull request when I detect it has been created.
+Once the new pull request has been created, check the bot's response to it for the next step.